Nipah Virus Outbreak: Zoonosis Claims 10 Lives In India

 — CMO Kerala (@CMOKerala) May 22, 2018

-According to NDTV, Puthussery’s was cremated yesterday in order to contain the NiV infection.
+According to NDTV, Puthussery was cremated yesterday in order to contain the NiV infection.

 Dr. Deepu Sebin, chief executive of the DailyRounds network of physicians, also tweeted about Puthussery’s death, conveying his respect for the departed nurse.